 At Lighthouse.io we are strongly aligned with Michael Bell’s IWMS 2.0 vision.
 We are focused on solving very specific challenges for facilities managers such as;

 - How to improve the visibility of facilities services delivered?

 - How to improve efficiency and quality of services delivered?

 - How to use data to optimize delivery of facilities services?

 For a facility manager, these challenges form only one part of their overall remit.
 Whilst it’s tempting to build out a system that covers the entire facilities management function, we realize that by doing so we would be sacrificing the quality of our core product.
 Therefore, our preference is to integrate with complimentary products that are best of breed and solve a different set of challenges for facilities managers.

 To illustrate the IWMS 2.0 model in practice, let’s explore how Lighthouse.io could integrate with another best in breed software product – Serraview.
 Serraview is a leader in space planning and management.
-Lighthouse.io is a leader in optimizing delivery of facilities services.
+Lighthouse.io is a leader in commercial cleaning software and optimizing delivery of facilities services.
 Combined, these two products can provide facility managers with an end-to-end solution for managing employees, assets, and delivery of facilities services.

 Faster work order resolution through crowdsourcing issues